-The Rev. Deacon Stephen Morgan is the new rector of the University of Saint Joseph (USJ).
+The Rev. Deacon Stephen Morgan is the new rector of the University of Saint Joseph (USJ), succeeding from the former USJ rector Father Peter Stilwell in 2020.
 He previously served in the Royal Navy and worked in the financial sector before dedicating himself to the Church and to teaching, which brought him to this part of the world.

 He arrived, or rather, returned to Asia about two years ago.
 Having never lived in Macao, he still knew the city from the years he spent in Hong Kong in the 1990s, leaving shortly before the transfer of administration in 1997.

 Macao again appeared on his horizon after he met a priest from the city’s diocese, who became his friend and eventually introduced him to Bishop Lee Bun Sang and to Peter Stilwell, the rector since 2012.
 They invited him to become dean of the Faculty of Religious Studies, where he has also given classes since September 2018.
 His family remains in UK, where he spent most of his life; he returns often to see them.

 Stephen Morgan was born in Wales on 4 August 1965, though part of his childhood was also spent in England, due to his father’s work as an engineer.
 In 1982, when he was 18 years old, he joined the Royal Navy, thereby fulfilling a childhood dream (his grandfather served in the military).
 “I felt it was what I ought to do.
 I like sailing a lot, the sea; I was quite good at maths, so navigation was a natural choice,” he says.